Toxicity Detection is NOT all you Need: Measuring the Gaps to Supporting Volunteer Content Moderators: LLM Performance on Subreddit Rules

-Finding a suitable NLP model for handling a moderation rule is not trivial, let alone executing the necessary modifications to the model, and some rules simply lack a matching model to address their specific issues.
+Finding a suitable NLP model for handling a moderation rule, let alone executing the necessary modifications to the model, is not trivial, and some rules simply lack a matching model to address their specific issues.
 It requires familiarity with NLP techniques and tasks, which may not be within the scope of a content moderator's abilities.
-The question-answering-based LLM applications, on the other hand, are more practical for content moderators to employ in assisting their jobs.
-Therefore, we also evaluate the LLMs' performance in catching rule-violating comments.
-For this evaluation, we focus on the \textit{r/AskHistorian} subreddit, which has $23$ moderation rules, and two LLMs --- Llama-2\footnote{\url{https://huggingface.co/meta-llama/Llama-2-13b-hf}}~\cite{llama2} and GPT-4\footnote{\url{https://platform.openai.com/docs/models/gpt-4-and-gpt-4-turbo}}.
+Question-answering-based LLM applications, on the other hand, may be more practical for content moderators to employ in assisting their jobs.
+Therefore, we also evaluate LLMs' performance in catching rule violations.
+For this evaluation, we focus on the \textit{r/AskHistorians} subreddit, which has $23$ moderation rules, and two LLMs --- Llama-2 and GPT-4.